adamcee/per-scholas-react-course/README.md

 1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository so that you have a main copy of this set of files under your own Github account.
 2. Use [`git clone`](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone) to make a copy of your own forked repository (from your Github account) to your local directory (on your device)

 3. [Open up](https://docs.microsoft.com/en-us/visualstudio/ide/develop-code-in-visual-studio-without-projects-or-solutions?view=vs-2019) the local copy of this repository using Visual Studio Code.
-Rename the "Per-Scholas-React-Course" to "Per-Scholas-React-Course {your full name here}" as a local directory to contain your final README.md and other files.
+Rename the "Per-Scholas-React-Course" to "Per-Scholas-React-Course-{your full name here without spaces in [CamelCase](https://en.wikipedia.org/wiki/Camel_case)}" as a local directory to contain your final README.md file and other files.

 4. [Set up Visual Studio Code with Github](https://code.visualstudio.com/docs/editor/github)